-It helps to note that all throughout the night, I felt like I was spending some special time with a long lost friend — it was that amazing and I guess this is where a geisha’s training on the ‘art of conversation‘ came into play.
+It helps to note that all throughout the night with Kimicho, I felt like I was spending some special time with a long-lost friend — it was that amazing and I guess this is where a geisha’s training on the ‘art of conversation‘ came into play.

 Below is a rough recap of our interesting chat!

 TIP: I suggest that you read my article here first before reading the interview below in order to better understand the world of geisha

 - 1 » I love your Japanese name: Kimicho!
 What does it mean?